The Postman Always Rings Twice (play): Production background

 The sensational impact of Cain's novel spurred Metro-Goldwyn-Mayer to acquire film and dramatic rights to The Postman Always Rings Twice.

 In 1935, Cain delivered a theatrical adaptation of his novel to New York's Theatre Guild who had obtained an option on the work from M-G-M. The Theatre Guild required that Cain be on-call to make revisions during rehearsals.
 Months passed before Cain was informed that, according to his book publisher, Alfred A. Knopf, the Guild had "definitely abandoned any plan to do the play this season..."

 By November 1935, producer Jack Curtis Sr. announced that the work would be staged as soon as possible.
 Cain arrived in New York for what he would describe as "a dreadful experience from beginning to end."

 Biographer David Madden reports that Postman "was given a full-scale Broadway production, with a massive set, designed by Jo Meilziner (in the year of his famous designs for Winterset and Dead End)..."
 He adds that "the play required ten scene changes; there were two outdoor scenes with real [automobiles]."

 Working closely with director Robert B. Sinclair, Caib wrote and rewrote scenes until finally providing the cast with a script "stuck together with adhesive tape, string, wire, and chewing gum."
 The play premiered on February 25, 1936, at the Lyceum Theatre.

 Critical appraisal

 Performances were well received by audiences, but reviewers found the subject matter repellent.
-The chilling tale of a drifter and an unfaithful wife conspiring to kill her husband was deemed "subversive" by the New York Sun, and Times found the characters "loathsome".
+The chilling tale of a drifter and an unfaithful wife conspiring to kill her husband was deemed "subversive" by the The Sun, and The New York Times found the characters "loathsome".
 Theatre critic Burns Mantle listed it in his Best Plays of 1935-1936 with this caveat: "This is the type of play that whatever its technical perfections is pretty sure to miss popularity, for the simple reason...that it is hard to write an appealing story about repellant humans."
 The play was not considered a success and closed after 73 performances.
 Cain lamented "...I should never have written the play at all.
 If you tell a story once you have no business rewarming it."